 The epidemic accelerated the necessity to automate healthcare operations and also ushered in telemedicine.
 When dealing with organizational duties, this is crucial.

 Just about everything, including billing, Medicaid, and so on, must be done online, regardless of whether an in-person consultation with a doctor is required.
-IoMT gadgets and compatible systems play a significant role.
+There is a significant role played by IoMT gadgets and compatible systems.

 Consider an e-Prescription system, which is a type of interoperable electronic health record (EHR) or electronic medical record (EMR).
 Medical professionals and other medical staff can view patient insurance information using a streamlined e-Prescription system.
 Drugs provided to patients can be checked against the system to see if they are authorized by their insurer.
+Everything is done mechanically now.
 The patient should only take up the medication once all the necessary documentation, especially medical coverage, has been digitally validated.

 1.9 Virtual Reality (VR) and Augmented Reality (AR)